2001 Topic Annotated Enron Email Data Set

 Due to the complexity of this corpus' directory structure, it will be distributed as compressed tar file on a cd.
 Most compression utilities will uncompress the package.

-An update is available via web download.
-This update corrects a small error in the subjection annotation file.
-Those members and licensees who received this publication prior to Aug 13, 2007 should download this correction.
+As of Aug 13, 2007, an update corrects a small error in the subjection annotation file.
+Those members and licensees who received this publication prior to Aug 13, 2007 should re-download the corpus.
 All copies issued since this date have been corrected.